-Question 43 Provide information about the expected social benefits, as described by the project

-44 proponent.
-Dana the maint was /n a.
-ND

-44 participatory_approach Does the project document mention the yes/no; ND

-adoption of a participatory

-approach?

-Question 44 Does the project document t mention the adoption of a pa rticinatory approach?

-45 Participation category What is the level of List of choice, several

-43 Tarticipation category participation in this choices possible:

-project? informed;consulted

-project. (generally Public Rural

-Appraisal);involved in

-decision-making; involved

-in management;ND

-Question 45 What is the level of particip pation in this project? ,

-46 FPIC Does the project yes/no; ND

-document mention Free

-Prior and Informed

-Consent (FPIC)?

-Question 46 Does the project document t mention Free Prior and Infor med Consent (FPIC)?

-47 project_partners All partners of the project

-who are not project

-proponents.

-Question 47 oponent(s), who are the partn

-48 legal_tenure List: "state";

-"private" ;"communities" ;

-ND

-Question 48 Who is the legal owner of t he land?

-49 customary_use List: "state";

-"private" ;"communities" ;

-Question 49 Are there customary rules in addition to legal ownership ND

-50 contested yes/no; ND

-Question 50 Is land tenure contested? yes/110, 14D

-51 tenure impact List: yes legal; yes

-31 tendre_impact customary; Both; no;ND

-Question 51 Will the project impact ten ure? • • • • • • • • • • • • • • • • • • •

-id_project id were manually

-incremented with the

-following rules: 100-

-299=Latin America ; 300-

-499=Africa ; 500-699=Asia

-52 id_country Country hosting the list of all countries of the

-project.
-Table "countries"
+Question 43 Provide information about the expected social benefits, as described by the project 44 proponent. participatory_approach Does the project document mention the adoption of a participatory approach? yes/no; ND Question 44 Does the project documen t mention the adoption of a pa articipatory approach?
+45 Participation category What is the level of participation in this project?
+List of choice, several choices possible: informed;consulted (generally Public Rural Appraisal);involved in decision-making; involved in management;ND Question 45 What is the level of particip pation in this project?
+46 FPIC Does the project document mention Free Prior and Informed Consent (FPIC)? yes/no; ND Question 46 Does the project document mention Free Prior and Informed Consent (FPIC)?
+47 project_partners All partners of the project who are not project proponents.
+Question 47 Appart from the project proponent(s), who are the partners involved in the project?
+48 legal_tenure List: "state" ; "private" ;"communities" ; ND Question 48 Who is the legal owner of the land?
+49 customary_use List: "state" ; "private" ;"communities" ; ND Question 49 Are there customary rules in addition to legal ownership ?
+50 contested yes/no; ND Question 50 Is land tenure contested?
+51 tenure_impact List: yes legal; yes customary; Both; no;ND Question 51 Will the project impact tenure? id_project id were manually incremented with the following rules: 100- 299=Latin America ; 300- 499=Africa ; 500-699=Asia 52 id_country Country hosting the project. list of all countries of the Table "countries"